March 18, 2026 5 min read

 Take closed-won opportunities from the last 90 days and ask:

-You are not trying to solve attribution forever.
-You are trying to avoid treating earlier-stage content as useless just because it was not the last click.
+You’re not trying to solve attribution forever.
+You’re trying to avoid treating earlier-stage content as useless just because it was not the last click.

 That distinction matters more now because AI-driven discovery compresses the visible part of the journey.